eclipse-tractusx/ssi-docu/specifications/M1/identity.protocol.base.md

 > TODO: do we want to define the subject material of the Membership VC or should we leave it dataspace specific?

-# 4. Self-Issued Tokens
+# 4. Self-Issued ID Tokens

-A self-issued token is defined in the [Self-Issued OpenID Provider v2 specification](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html#section-1.1) :
+A Self-iIssued ID Token is defined in the [Self-Issued OpenID Provider v2 specification](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html#section-1.1) :

 > In the Self-Issued OP case, the ID Token is self-signed with a private key under the user's control, identified by the
 > sub-claim.

-A client may obtain a self-issued token using a variety or OAuth grant types.
+A client may obtain a Self-iIssued ID Token using a variety or OAuth grant types.
 If the OAuth 2.0 Client Credential Grant type is used, the client MUST conform to [Section 6](#6-using-the-oauth-2-client-credential-grant-to-obtain-access-tokens-from-an-sts).

 # 4.1.
-Self-Issued Token Contents
+Self-iIssued ID Token Contents

-The self-issued token MUST adhere to [JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens](https://datatracker.ietf.org/doc/html/rfc9068) and MUST include the following claims:
+The Self-iIssued ID Token MUST adhere to [JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens](https://datatracker.ietf.org/doc/html/rfc9068) and MUST include the following claims: